The Life-Giving Leader

 You build confidence over time.
 You gain confidence after seeing something prove to be trustworthy and true time and time again.
 Your golf swing.
 Your fly-fishing casting ability.
 Your artistic expression.
 Your skills as a parent.
 Your exercise routine producing greater health in your body and in your life.

 All are confidence builders.
-When you trust that the principles in Scripture are true and that they work, your confidence grows.
-Your belief in what God says is true.
+When you trust that the principles in Scripture are true and that they work, your confidence grows, your belief in what God says is true grows.
 Moreover, your understanding of what God says about you becomes true to you on an experiential level.
 That’s when you start to crack the code on confidence.

 Excerpted from The Life-Giving Leader: Learning to Lead from Your Truest Self.
 Copyright © 2018 by Tyler Reagin.
 Published by WaterBrook, an imprint of Penguin Random House LLC.